sgdavis1/textED-texting-app/README.md

 ### Sentry credentials

-You will need to setup a Sentry project to collect logs: https://sentry.io/
+You will need to set up a Sentry project to collect logs: https://sentry.io/

 ### Running the app